suneetnangia/rag-doc-data-search/README.md

 # Documents and Data Search using S/LLMs (Cloud Agnostic)

 The repo demonstrates how to create a solution which leverages Gen AI technologies for assisting domain specific users to achieve operational improvements.
+It also highlights some of the ground realities of the challenges and common assumptions e.g. **Large Language Models are not necessarily required for RAG solutions** if they are only used to convert a response to a more natural sounding language.

 ## Primary Features